 Philip joined Watsi on March 12th, 2013.
 Seven years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Philip's most recent donation traveled 6,600 miles to support Rin, a 36-year-old accountant from Cambodia, to fund nerve repair surgery so he can use his hand again.
+Philip's most recent donation traveled 3,300 miles to support Rin, a 36-year-old accountant from Cambodia, to fund nerve repair surgery so he can use his hand again.

 Philip has funded healthcare for 109 patients in 13 countries.